About the Patient-Centered Outcomes Research Trust Fund

 - Award training grants to develop the skills of researchers to build capacity for future comparative effectiveness research.

-The U.S. Department of Health and Human Services’ (DHHS) Office of the Assistant Secretary for Planning and Evaluation (ASPE) also receives 4 percent of the PCORTF to build data capacity for PCOR.
+The U.S. Department of Health and Human Services’ (HHS) Office of the Assistant Secretary for Planning and Evaluation (ASPE) also receives 4 percent of the PCORTF to build data capacity for PCOR.
 ASPE also convenes a Leadership Council to develop and implement a strategy to use their designated funds effectively.